-Arianna Collins is a Natural Science major in her 4th year of college.
-Her areas of scientific interest include ecology, evolution, and genetics.
-She currently works in Temple's BioLife building with Dr.Rachel Spigler, studying inbreeding depression in Sabatia angularis.
+Arianna Collins is currently a Facility Inspector and Data Analyst with the Philadelphia Parks and Recreation Department.
+Arianna graduated from Temple in 2016 with a BS Natural Science degree.
+Her areas of scientific interest included ecology, evolution, and genetics.
+She worked in Temple's BioLife building with Dr.Rachel Spigler, studying inbreeding depression in Sabatia angularis.
 Arianna uses ArcGIS to perform spatial analysis on populations of the plant.
 Arianna spent Summer 2014 doing field work, performing floral manipulations on the plants in their serpentine barren habitat, and ground-truthing for GIS.

 She presented research from her time working in The Kulatinal Lab on speciation genes in Heliconius butterflies at the 2013 ABRCMS conference, where she won an award for the Molecular and Computational Biology category.

 Arianna is originally from Northeast Philadelphia, and attended Bishop McDevitt High School.
 In Fall 2012, she transferred to Temple after going to Drexel University for her freshman year.
 In her spare time, she enjoys reading, drawing portraits, watching Netflix, and spending time with friends.